realworldocaml/book/en/imperative-programming.md

 And as you can see, the exponential time complexity is now gone.

 The memory behavior here is important.
-If you look back at the definition of `memo_rec`, you'll see that the call to memo_rec does not trigger a call to `memoize`.
-Only when the final argument to `fib` is presented does `memoize` get called, and the result of that call falls out of scope when the `fib` call returns.
-That means that, unlike ordinary memoization, calling `memo_rec` on a function does not create a memory leak&#x2014;the memoization table is collected after the computation completes.
+If you look back at the definition of `memo_rec`, you'll see that the call `memo_rec fib_norec` does not trigger a call to `memoize`.
+Only when `fib` is called and thereby the final argument to `memo_rec` is presented does `memoize` get called.
+The result of that call falls out of scope when the `fib` call returns, and so calling `memo_rec` on a function does not create a memory leak&#x2014;the memoization table is collected after the computation completes.

 We can use `memo_rec` as part of a single declaration that makes this look like it's little more than a special form of `let rec`.